the1lab/1lab/src/1Lab/Path/Groupoid.lagda.md

 ```

 This isn't as straightforward as it would be in "Book HoTT" because -
-remember - J doesn't compute definitionally, only up to the path
+remember - `J`{.Agda} doesn't compute definitionally, only up to the path
 `J-refl`{.Agda}.
 Now the other identity law:

 ```agda